 Consistent Use of the Fulfillment Criteria

-Rabbi Akiva, one of Judaism’s greatest scholars, pronounced Bar Kokhba, who led the second Jewish revolt against Rome AD 132-135, the King Mashiakh.
+Rabbi Akiva, one of Judaism’s greatest scholars, announced Bar Kokhba the King Mashiakh for his leadership of the second Jewish revolt against Rome AD 132-135.
 Bar Kokhba never built the Third Temple, gathered all the world’s Jews back to the land of Israel, or brought peace on earth.
-Rabbi Akiva later had to withdraw his pronunciation.
+After Bar Kokhba‘s defeat, Rabbi Akiva had to withdraw his pronunciation.
 It did not end well for him.

 Judaism since the time of Abraham had some belief in the Resurrection.
 The Torah speaks of Abraham Gen 25:8, Ishmael Gen 25:17, Isaac Gen 35:29, Jacob Gen 49:33, Moses and Aaron Deut 32:50, as “gathered to their people.”
 Later in the Tanakh we find, “Your dead shall live, their bodies shall rise.
 O dwellers in the dust, awake and sing for joy!”
 Is 26:19, as well as “And many of those who sleep in the dust of the earth shall awake, some to everlasting life, and some to shame and everlasting contempt” Dan 12:2.
 Sheol offered both gloom and hope.

 After many Jews followed Rabbi Yeshua, Rabbinic Judaism put much greater emphasis on its own resurrection traditions, so much that Maimonides’ Thirteen Articles of Jewish Faith began with the existence of God and ended with the Resurrection.
 Rabbi Yeshua‘s fulfillment of the Messianic prophecies in heaven, the life to come, either immediately or at the Second Coming, would fit well into the overall Jewish narrative.
 Perhaps someday it will.

 Two Pairs of Prophecies